 About

 Desiree Duell is a mother, an interdisciplinary artist, and community maker based in Flint, Michigan.
-She is a proud fourth generation Flintstone.
+She is a proud third generation Flintstone.

 She views art as both an inward and outward facing process in her life practice to strengthen and heal disenfranchised communities.